 The person who received this drug instead of their sedative quickly lost consciousness and went into cardiac arrest.
 Though the patient was revived, they were brain dead and taken off of life support the next day.
 As bad as this sounds, it gets worse.
 It appears the medical center attempted to cover the mistake up by not telling the medical examiner’s offer the real cause of death.
 An investigation is currently underway.

-At the Weitz Firm, we deal with medical malpractice and wrongful death cases all the time and we know this is quite the cover-up.
+At The Weitz Firm, LLC, we deal with medical malpractice and wrongful death cases all the time and we know this is quite the cover-up.
 We also know that there are many other mistakes that are not fatal that cause long-lasting consequences for patients.

 When you need a Philadelphia medications error attorney, you can call us today.